IMPROVING YOUR

 The problem that he solved was a difficult one.

-NOTE: Use commas around the adjective clause to
+NOTE: Use commas around the adjective clause

-essential to the sentence, i.e., not needed to identify the subject (see the Fastfacts handout Improving Your Punctuation).
+indicate that the information there is not essential to the sentence, i.e., not needed to identify the subject (see the Fastfacts handout Improving Your Punctuation).
 Absence of commas, on the other hand, indicates the information is essential to the sentence. e.g.,

 The bull that is in the pasture belongs to Joe.

-(suggests that, of all the other bulls on the farm, the one in the pasture is being identified as belonging to Joe)
+farm, the one in the pasture is being identified as belonging to Joe)

 OR